-In this light to argue that for citizens to be confident in their judgement does not always require a fully mapped out position but rather that they that they are comfortable with their choice and that the ‘choice is the product of reason, where reason is the human process of seeking, processing and drawing inferences from information’ (Lupia et al, 2000: 1).
-People match their inferences against some ideas about what would satisfy their interests, desires (selfish or unselfish) or values and in doing so are able to make a decision they would regard as reasonable and could have confidence in.
+In this light for citizens to be confident in their judgement does not always require a fully mapped out position but rather that they that they are comfortable with their choice and that the ‘choice is the product of reason, where reason is the human process of seeking, processing and drawing inferences from information’ (Lupia et al, 2000: 1).
+People match their inferences against some ideas about what would satisfy their interests, desires (selfish or unselfish) or values and in doing so are able to decide in a way that they would regard as reasonable and could have confidence in.

 How good are citizens at reasoned judgement in the modest sense identified above?
 The literature offers three sets of responses to this question.
 One stream of analysis suggests that when it comes to politics citizens are under-performers.
 Schumpeter expresses the argument in colourful terms: ‘The typical citizen drops down to a lower level of mental performance as soon as he enters the political field.
 He argues and analyzes in a way which he would readily recognize as infantile within the sphere of his real interests.
 He becomes primitive again’ (Schumpeter, 1942, 262).
-Caplan (2007) develops this line of argument by explaining how it might be rational for someone to indulge themselves in politics by pursuing their beliefs and values because that path carries few costs compared to decision-making in other parts of their lives where not taking into account confounding evidence or the value of trade-offs can be costly.
-Voting is a trivial act because the probability any one vote influencing an election outcome is low and the costs for an election outcome are not obviously apparent.
-Brennan adds that from our experience of democracy we can see that most citizens are either hobbits (apathetic and ignorant) or hooligans (highly partisan and with fixed world views).
+Caplan (2007) develops this line of argument by explaining how it might be rational for someone to indulge themselves when engaging in politics by pursuing their beliefs and values because that path carries few costs, compared to decision-making in other parts of their lives, where not taking into account confounding evidence or the value of trade-offs can be costly.
+Voting is a trivial act because the probability of any one vote influencing an election outcome is low and the costs for an election outcome are not obviously apparent.
+Brennan (2016) adds to this line of reasoning by arguing that within democracies although many unengaged citizens are hobbits (apathetic and ignorant); those that are more engaged tend to be hooligans (highly partisan and with fixed world views).
 Drawing on a range of experimental work Kuklinski and Quirk (2000) conclude that on many occasions political decision-making of citizens suffers from significant flaws.
 These negative perspectives are supported by the empirical analysis of Achen and Bartels (2016, 15) who make a particular point about how American citizens lack the capacity for retrospective judgment regarding government performance: ‘[w]e find that voters punish incumbent politicians for changes in their welfare that are clearly acts of God or nature.
 That suggests that their ability (or their inclination) to make sensible judgments regarding credit and blame is highly circumscribed’.
-Taken together these perspectives might suggest that there is no basis for confidence in judgement by citizens and that their greatest failing is likely to be over-confidence, a concern that can be met by allowing more knowledgeable or expert people having greater sway over decision-making according to Brennan (2016).
+Taken together these perspectives might suggest that there is no basis for confidence in judgement by citizens and that their greatest failing is likely to be over-confidence, a concern that might be met by allowing more knowledgeable or expert people have greater sway over decision-making according to Brennan (2016).